Mori Dream Bonds and $\mathbb{C}^*$-actions

 \begin{proof} Suppose that $D'=D+\div(f)$.
 Then, using Lemma \ref{lemma:extensionrational}, we obtain:

 \end{proof}

 \begin{lemma} Let $\C^*$ act on the polarized pair $(X,L)$.
 Then every Cartier divisor is linearly equivalent to a $\C^*$-invariant divisor.
-Moreover, if the action of $\C^*$ on $X$ is a bordism, the only $\C^*$-invariant divisors are $Y_{\pm}$, and the divisors of the form $e_i(E)$, for $E\in \Div(\GX(i,i+1))$. \end{lemma}
+Moreover, for every $i= 0,...,r-1$, the action of $\C^*$ on $X$ is a bordism if and only if the only $\C^*$-invariant divisors are $Y_{\pm}$ and the divisors of the form $e_i(E)$, for $E\in \Div(\GX(i,i+1))$. \end{lemma}

 \begin{proof} Since every Cartier divisor is difference of two very ample divisors, we prove that every very ample divisor is linearly equivalent to a $\C^*$-invariant one.
 Let us consider the induced $\C^*$-action on the linear system $|A_1|$, with $A_1$ very ample; the action will have at least a fixed point, which is associated to a $\C^*$-invariant divisor, hence we conclude.